Luis Aquino

-Luis Antonio Colón Aquino [ah-KEE-noh] (born May 19, 1965) is a Puerto Rican former middle relief pitcher in Major League Baseball who played for the Toronto Blue Jays (1986), Kansas City Royals (1988–1992), Florida Marlins (1993–1994), Montreal Expos (1995) and San Francisco Giants (1995).
+Luis Antonio Colón Aquino [ah-KEE-noh] (born May 19, 1964) is a Puerto Rican former starting pitcher and middle relief pitcher in Major League Baseball who played for the Toronto Blue Jays (1986), Kansas City Royals (1988–1992), Florida Marlins (1993–1994), Montreal Expos (1995) and San Francisco Giants (1995).

 Career

 Aquino signed with the Toronto Blue Jays as an amateur free agent in 1981 and made his major league debut with Toronto in 1986.
 He was later traded to the Kansas City Royals for Juan Beníquez.
 Aquino played most of his professional career with the Royals, but also had major league appearances for the Marlins, Expos and Giants.

 In a nine-year career, Aquino posted a 31–32 record with five saves and an ERA of 3.68, lower than the league average over his career.

 Aquino was a member of the inaugural Florida Marlins team that began play in 1993.